 - A demo web form for the easy interface with pre-loaded parameters is available here.

 It corresponds to the E2A-HPR docking example based on NMR chemical shift perturbations.

-And finally a recent SBGrid webinar by Prof. A. Bonvin describing the differences between using the webserver and a local version of HADDOCK is available on YouTube
+And finally a SBGrid webinar by Prof. A. Bonvin describing the differences between using the webserver and a local version of HADDOCK is available on YouTube